Noise-cancelling headphones: Drawbacks

-Noise-cancelling headphones typically cost more than regular headphones.
 The active noise control requires power, usually supplied by a USB port or a battery that must occasionally be replaced or recharged.
-Without power, some models do not even function as regular headphones.
+Without power, some models do not function as regular headphones.
 Any battery and additional electronics may increase the size and weight of the headphones compared to regular headphones.
 The noise-cancelling circuitry may reduce audio quality and add high-frequency hiss, although reducing the noise may result in higher perceived audio quality.